Nettie Palmer: Early life

-Writing career and later life
+Writing career

 Both Vance and Nettie had begun to publish poetry, short stories, criticism and journalism before the war.
 Before her marriage Nettie taught modern languages and phonetics.
 In the 1920s, living in the seaside township of Caloundra, Queensland, Nettie, like Vance, could dedicate herself to literature and writing full-time.

 In 1924 Nettie published Modern Australian Fiction, at that time the most important critical study of Australian literature.
 With her two daughters then attending school she returned to writing full-time.
 Writing regularly for numerous newspapers all round Australia, she wrote on a wide range of topics, from environment to cultural events, reviewing all important books being published in Australia, America, Europe and elsewhere.
 1928 saw the publication of her short story selection, An Australian Story-Book, drawing on short stories which had only found form in ephemeral publications.
 In 1931 she published an important biography of her uncle, Henry Bournes Higgins: A Memoir.
 She edited an extraordinary collection of writings by Victorian women, both historical and literary for the centenary of Victoria, Centenary Gift Book.
 She also became the centre of a network of correspondence with many other writers, mainly women.
 She was an important confidante and mentor for such writers as Marjorie Barnard and Flora Eldershaw.

 In 1935 the Palmers traveled to Europe, and they were holidaying near Barcelona when the Spanish Civil War broke out.
 Aileen and Helen had both joined the Communist Party as students, and Aileen stayed behind to volunteer for service with the British Medical Unit in Spain when the rest of the family returned to Australia.
 On their return to Melbourne Nettie devoted herself to supporting the Spanish Republic.

 During World War II Vance and Nettie were strongly opposed to the advent of fascism, whether in Australia or overseas.
 Because they had witnessed the loss of democratic rights during the Great War their work was to strengthen the Australian belief in egalitarianism and human rights.
 They were also early advocates for the importance of regional environmental awareness and Nettie's book on the Dandenongs is an important early environmental history.
 Nettie published The Memoirs of Alice Henry (1944) and Fourteen Years: Extracts from a Private Journal (1948), often considered her best work.

-Nettie published Henry Handel Richardson: A Study, which did a great deal to establish the reputation of now-acclaimed Melbourne author Henry Handel Richardson (the pen name of Ethel Florence Lindesay Richardson) and her monumental trilogy The Fortunes of Richard Mahony.
+Nettie published Henry Handel Richardson: a Study, which did a great deal to establish the reputation of now-acclaimed Melbourne author Henry Handel Richardson (the pen name of Ethel Florence Lindesay Richardson) and her monumental trilogy The Fortunes of Richard Mahony.

+Legacy

+Vance and Nettie were remembered by those who knew them for their great compassion and generosity.
+They were instrumental in the recognition of Australian literature as a subject worthy of serious study and teaching in the academy.
+Nettie was active in the Goethe Institute in Melbourne.